-The Church supports the work of reconciliation with indigenous people.
+The Canadian Catholic Church supports the work of the Truth and Reconciliation commission.
 We are called to support thriving Indigenous communities in United States, rooted in their unique cultures and traditions.

 Looking after the common good means making use of the new opportunities for the redistribution of wealth to the benefit of the underprivileged that until now have been excluded or cast to the sidelines of social and economic progress.
 Too often, social services and infrastructure development suffer from neglect in rural areas. - 299, 300, 363, Compendium of the Social Doctrine of the Church.